17 Apr 7 small steps to help your immune system

 If you can’t get outside, try and sit by an open window if it’s safe for you to do so.
 The window does need to be fully open to give you the benefit of the sun’s rays as glass screens out the UVB rays that help generate vitamin D.

-2. Make the most of your exercise time
+2. Make the most of exercise

 Physical activity is a great stress reliever.
 Whether your favourite form of exercise is a 10k run, a power-walk or just a stroll around the block with the dog, it will almost always help you feel better, both mentally and physically.